aulwardana/CIDS-Sim/README.md

 This simulator is develop using Python programming language with Jupyter Notebook as code editor.

-To develop the simulator, a server with specific technical specifications was utilized: a 2.3 GHz 16-Core Intel(R) Xeon(R) CPU E5-2650 v3 processor coupled with 128 GB of RAM.
+To develop the simulator, a server with specific technical specifications was utilized: a AMD EPYC 7713 64-Core processor coupled with 64 GB of RAM.